Skip to main content

 At the federal district court level, Maryland is all one district.

-Maryland currently has one judicial vacancy
+Maryland currently has no judicial vacancies

 Maryland